nens/threedi-docs/source/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: Tutorials & Getting Started
+   :caption: Tutorials and Getting Started
-   :name: Tutorials & Getting Started
+   :name: Tutorials and Getting Started

    a_background
    a_ecosystem